Climate Pledge Arena

-The arena was previously most notable as the long-time former home of the Seattle SuperSonics of the National Basketball Association (NBA).
-The SuperSonics first played at the facility, then known as the Seattle Center Coliseum, from their founding in 1967 to 1978.
+The original arena was most notable as the long-time home of the Seattle SuperSonics of the National Basketball Association (NBA).
+The SuperSonics first played at the facility, then the Seattle Center Coliseum, from their founding in 1967 to 1978.
 After a seven-season stint in the higher capacity Kingdome, they returned to the arena in 1985.
-The facility underwent an extensive renovation after the 1993–94 season, which necessitated the relocation of SuperSonics home games to the Tacoma Dome for the 1994–95 season, and it was renamed KeyArena after KeyCorp bought the naming rights in 1995.
+The venue's renovation after the 1993–94 season necessitated the relocation of SuperSonics home games to the Tacoma Dome for the 1994–95 season.
+The Coliseum was renamed KeyArena after KeyCorp bought the naming rights in 1995.
+The rights lasted through 2010, though the building maintained the name until its 2018 closure for the site redevelopment.
 The SuperSonics left KeyArena in 2008 amid a controversial relocation to Oklahoma City.
-The arena was also known for hosting minor professional hockey teams, first as home to the Seattle Totems of the original Western Hockey League and the Central Hockey League from 1964 to 1975, followed by the Seattle Thunderbirds of the current Western Hockey League from 1989 to 2008.
+The arena was also known for hosting non-NHL hockey teams, first as home to the Seattle Totems of the original Western Hockey League and the Central Hockey League from 1964 to 1975, followed by the Seattle Thunderbirds of the current Western Hockey League from 1995 to 2008.

-The arena was the first publicly financed one in the area that was fully supported by earned income from the building.
-Arena finances were bolstered for several years by a payment following the settlement with the SuperSonics in 2008, but the lower level of activity and revenue during the time between the departure of the Sonics and the arrival of the Kraken left little reserve beyond basic building maintenance.
-The naming rights deal with KeyCorp concluded at the end of 2010, but the building maintained the KeyArena name until its 2018 closure for the redevelopment.
-Amazon bought the naming rights to the arena in June 2020, dedicating the arena name to bringing attention to climate change, specifically the pledge promoted by the advocacy group Global Optimism for businesses to reach net zero carbon dioxide emissions by 2040.
+KeyArena was the first publicly financed arena in the area that was fully supported by earned income from the building.
+Arena finances were bolstered for several years by a payment following the settlement of a lawsuit over the lease with the SuperSonics in 2008.
+However, the lower level of activity and revenue after the departure of the Sonics left little reserve beyond basic building maintenance.
+In contrast, Climate Pledge Arena was completely privately financed with the city receiving annual rent and a portion of additional revenue generated by events and surrounding parking.
+Amazon bought the naming rights to the new arena in June 2020, dedicating the arena name to bringing attention to climate change, specifically the pledge promoted by the advocacy group Global Optimism for businesses to reach net zero carbon dioxide emissions by 2040.